tabilzad/ktor-docs-plugin/README.md

     }
 }
 ```
-On the other hand, if the tags are specified within the `@KtorDescription` annotation, they are associated exclusively with that particular endpoint.
+On the other hand, if the tags are specified with `@KtorDescription` or `@Tag` annotation on an endpoint, they are associated exclusively with that particular endpoint.

 ```kotlin
 @KtorDocs(["Orders"])